The plan that protects your family’s future

 Decreasing cover is therefore typically cheaper, but won’t provide as much protection as you get older.
 Your Specialist Financial Adviser will help you decide what’s right for you.

 You’ll pay a monthly premium for your critical illness cover.
 How much you pay will depend on a number of factors.
 These include your age, current health condition, lifestyle, and the level of cover you need.

-Your Financial Consultant will be able to provide a clear illustration of the costs involved.
+Your Specialist Financial Adviser will be able to provide a clear illustration of the costs involved.